easy30/easy-mybatis/README.md

 ```

-2) We advice you to use mybatis native annotation or xml sql for complex query .
+2) Recommend using mybatis native annotation or xml sql for complex query .

 Define findById  with @Select SQL.